-- This product should be used with caution when driving motor vehicles or operating heavy machinery. - Use this product under the guidance of a physician if you have a medical condition, are pregnant or lactating8. - Keep out of the reach of children. - This product was manufactured from hemp material that meets federal requirements for hemp products; however, consumption may be flagged by some drug tests.
+- This product should be used with caution when driving motor vehicles or operating heavy machinery. - Use this product under the guidance of a physician if you have a medical condition, are pregnant or lactating. - Keep out of the reach of children. - This product was manufactured from hemp material that meets federal requirements for hemp products; however, consumption may be flagged by some drug tests. - Use with caution if subject to urinalysis.